dstiscar/cmpm-121-f25-d3-dstiscar/README.md

 - [x] add text for whenever the player is carrying a token
 - [x] add feature to combine tokens with matching value
 - [x] signal the player if there are any tokens of matching value

+### D3.b: Globe-spanning gameplay

+Key technical challenge: Can you assemble a keyboard system that moves the player on the map?
+Key gameplay challenge: Can players move around the map to find matching token values more frequently?

+#### D3.b Steps

+- [x] create a player interface
+- [x] use arrow keys to move player
+- [ ] make cells despawn when out of range
+- [ ] generate new cells when a player moves